masterflorin/masterflorin.github.io/_posts/2019-01-06-first-blog-post.md

 author: "Florin Cioloboc"
 ---

-## My very first blog post
+### The beginning is always the hardest

 Recently I thought about creating a dev landing page in order to better present myself and my interests.
-Shortly after I built it, I thought 'How about if I go further and open a blog section?
-It wouldn't that bad.
+Shortly after, I thought 'How about I go ahead and open a blog section?
+It should't that bad' and so I did.

-So that's it for my first blog post, this is where I'm going to share some of my thoughts while exercising some blogging and perhaps learning a little bit of web development along the way.
+So that's it for my first blog post, this is where I'm going to share some of my thoughts while exercising blogging and perhaps learn  a little bit of web development along the way.

 All the best,

 Florin